 A picture of Austin Powers wouldn’t be complete without a catch phrase!
 I printed out the text on white paper, cut the letters out and arranged them.

 I use a pencil to lightly trace around each letter and then cut them with the X-acto knife.
-I used a ruler to help with the straight lines, then free-handed the rest.
+Then I use a ruler to help with the straight lines and free-handed the rest.

 Consider the font style when making your selection; a non-serif font such as Arial would probably be more legible, but I wanted to experiment.

-Clean up any stray bits of cardboard and you’re done!
+Clean up any stray bits of cardboard and voila!